-Funding: \$75M enhanced federal funding (\$75M TF) One-time Lead Department(s): OSHPD, with DHCS, CDPH, CDA
+Funding: \$75M enhanced federal funding (\$75M TF) One-Time Lead Department(s): OSHPD/HCAI, with DHCS, California Department of Public Health (CDPH), CDA

 Currently in California, there is variety of HCBS providers, including but not limited to, licensed and certified Home Health Agencies, individually licensed HCBS Waiver Providers, and/or unlicensed caregivers.
 Additionally, other organizations, such as Personal Care Agencies, non-profit organizations, professional corporations, and nursing facilities can apply to become HCBS Waiver service providers.
-This proposal includes grants to a mix of providers who are providing services listed in Appendix B of the SMD Letter #21-003 (home health aides, certified nurse assistants, licensed vocational nurses, private duty nursing, etc.).
+This proposal includes grants to a mix of providers who are providing services listed in Appendix B ofthe SMD Letter #21-003 (home health aides, certified nurse assistants, licensed vocational nurses, private duty nursing, etc.).

 Furthermore private duty nursing providers are delivering services in a beneficiary's own home or a location necessitated by normal life activities.
-Per Welfare and Institutions Code (W&IC) 1743.2(b)(2), "private duty nursing services" must meeting specific requirements, including that services be provided to the patient in his or her temporary place of residence of other community-based setting and includes one or both of the following locations: the patient's home or outside the patient's home, as necessitate by normal life activities.
-This aligns with CMS' guidance provided in the SMD Letter #21-003 (Appendix B) regarding Private Duty Nursing.
+Per Welfare and Institutions Code (W&IC) 1743.2(b)(2), "private duty nursing services" must meeting specific requirements, including that services be provided to the patient in his or her temporaryplace of residence of other community-based setting and includes one or both of the following locations: the patient's home or outside the patient's home, as necessitate bynormal life activities.
+This aligns with CMS' guidance provided in the SMD Letter#21-003 (Appendix B) regarding Private Duty Nursing.